Association and Simpson conversion in $2 \times 2 \times 2$ contingency tables: Simpson Reversal in Two Dimensions

 \begin{example} A concrete example of Simpson reversal is illustrated by the voting results for (the Senate version) of the Civil Rights Act of 1964 in the United States House of Representatives.
 The votes are listed below broken down according to political party (Democrats and Republicans) and region of the country (Northern, Southern, and all states), as presented in \cite{guardian}.

 From these tables, one can observe that a higher percentage of Democrats voted in favour of the bill in both the Northern and the Southern states (95\% and 9\% of the Democrats compared to 85\% and 0\% of the Republicans, respectively), but a higher percentage of Republicans voted in favour of the bill overall (80\% of the Republicans compared to 63\% of the Democrats).
 This instance of Simpson reversal can be explained by the fact that the relationship between party and vote on the bill was significantly affected by the regions corresponding to the voters.
-Indeed, most of the Southern representatives at that time were Democrats and the vast majority of negative votes came from that region. \end{example}
+Indeed, most of the Southern representatives at that time were Democrats, and the vast majority of negative votes came from that region. \end{example}

-While the existence of a Simpson reversal is surprising -- even paradoxical -- at first glance, there are several geometric interpretations that illustrate why the phenomenon is not only possible, but a relatively common occurrance.
-A well known geometric interpretation of Simpson reversal is as follows: Suppose $v_1$, $v_2$, $w_1$, and $w_2$ are vectors in $\R_{+}^2$ based at the origin such that the slope of $v_i$ is greater than the slope of $w_i$ for $i$ equal to $1$ and $2$.
+While the existence of a Simpson reversal is surprising -- even paradoxical -- at first glance, there are several geometric interpretations that illustrate why the phenomenon is not only possible, but a relatively common occurrence.
+A well known geometric interpretation of Simpson reversal is as follows: Suppose $v_1$, $v_2$, $w_1$, and $w_2$ are vectors in $\R_{+}^2$ based at the origin such that the slope of $v_i$ is greater than the slope of $w_i$ for $i = 1, 2$.
 Then it is possible that the slope of $v_1 + v_2$ is less than the slope of $w_1 + w_2$ as shown in Figure~\ref{F:vectors}.
 In Example \ref{DP-data} it corresponds to $v_1=(8,144), v_2=(83,8), w_1=(24,137), w_2=(11,0)$.

-Another interpretation of Simpson reversal can be seen geometrically via triangulations of a square as follows.
-Any generic real-valued function $f: P_0 \to \R$ on the vertices $P_0$ of a convex polygon $P$ induces a unique triangulation on $P$ by taking the convex hull of the set and projecting its upper envelope onto $P$.
-This process is nicely explained in \cite{DeLoera-Rambau-Santos} and illustrated for a case where $P$ is a square in Figure~\ref{F:d=2}.
+Another interpretation of Simpson reversal can be seen geometrically via triangulations of a square.
+A real-valued function $f: P_0 \to \R$ on the vertices $P_0$ of a convex polygon $P$ induces a unique triangulation on $P$ by taking the convex hull of the set and projecting its upper envelope onto $P$, provided no four points in $P_f$ are coplanar.
+This process is nicely explained in \cite{DeLoera-Rambau-Santos} and illustrated for the case where $P$ is a square in Figure~\ref{F:d=2}.